Heterogeneous Interaction Network Analysis (HINA): A New Learning Analytics Approach for Modelling, Analyzing, and Visualizing Complex Interactions in Learning Processes: Acknowledgments

 \section{Acknowledgments}

-This work is funded by the Hong Kong Research Grant Council under Early Career Scheme \#27605223 (S.F.), the HKU Institute of Data Science Research Seed Fund (S.F. and A.K), the Australian Research Council (DP240100069 and DP220101209) and the Jacobs Foundation (CELLA 2 CERES) (D.G.).
+This work is funded by the Hong Kong Research Grant Council under Early Career Scheme \#27605223 (S.F.), and the HKU Institute of Data Science Research Seed Fund (S.F. and A.K).